A smartphone app used to find free water refills on the go has now been downloaded over 100,000 times.

 Under the Refill scheme, thirsty Britons can replenish their bottles with tap water provided free at 18,000 high street shops, cafes or businesses listed on the app, rather than buying and then discarding plastic bottles.

 The initiative by City to Sea – a UK not-for-profit organization committed to fighting plastic pollution – is supported by the UK water industry.
-Robeco signed a sponsorship partnership with City to Sea in October 2018 because, as pioneers of sustainability investing, we too are dedicated to protecting the environment.
+Robeco signed a sponsorship partnership with City to Sea in October 2018 because, as pioneers of sustainable investing, we too are dedicated to protecting the environment.
 Cutting plastic pollution by talking directly with producers to find solutions to the problem is one of Robeco’s four engagement objectives for 2019.

 One million plastic bottles are bought globally every minute, of which nine out of ten are single use.
 Many end up in the ocean, with 8 million metric tons of plastic dumped at sea each year.
 Aside from the sheer waste, it presents a major threat to marine life, killing millions of sea creatures every year.
 This now presents a threat to human health as well, as plastic is ingested by fish and enters the food chain.